aristotlemanolakos/totl/README.md

-# Totl 📝

-## Totl is a runnable template script for basic websites.
+#📝 Totl is a runnable script for basic website tempaltes

+Totl isn't revolutionary and similar dev tools probably already exists.
+I wanted a faster way to project folders the HTML, CSS, & JS files that went along with it.
+Totl is a simple tool that simplifies that process.

+## Install

 Download Totl to your script folder.